 2. Other diagnostic tests:

-1) Chest radiographs and high-resolution computed tomography (HRCT) reveal pulmonary abnormalities (depending on the stage of the disease, the earliest and most severe lesions are usually observed in the upper lobes), including various combinations of airway thickening, dilation of the bronchi (bronchiectasis), subpleural cysts or bullae, peripheral circular or linear opacifications, centrilobular nodularity with a “tree-in-bud” appearance, hilar lymphadenopathy, and pneumothorax.
+1) Chest radiographs and high-resolution computed tomography (HRCT) reveal pulmonary abnormalities (depending on the stage of the disease, the earliest and most severe findings are usually observed in the upper lobes), including various combinations of airway thickening, dilation of the bronchi (bronchiectasis), subpleural cysts or bullae, peripheral circular or linear opacifications, centrilobular nodularity with a “tree-in-bud” appearance, hilar lymphadenopathy, and pneumothorax.
 Computed tomography (CT) of the sinuses may be considered for assessment of sinus opacification to assist with diagnosis or to characterize the extent of sinus involvement.

 2) Lung function tests can reveal obstructive respiratory flow pattern (low FEV1/forced vital capacity [FVC]) with significant hyperinflation (increased total lung capacity [TLC], functional residual capacity [FRC], residual volume [RV], and RV/TLC ratio).
-Repeat spirometry at every visit and full pulmonary function testing on a yearly basis is recommended.
+Repeat spirometry at every visit and full pulmonary function testing on a yearly basis are recommended.

 3) Sputum microbiology (or less frequently bronchoalveolar lavage, throat swab): Bacterial infection is initially caused by Staphylococcus aureus or Haemophilus influenzae and later Pseudomonas aeruginosa (PsA).
 Less prevalent pathogens include Achromobacter xylosoxidans, Stenotrophomonas maltophilia, Aspergillus species, and Burkholderia cepacia complex.
 Sputum is usually sent for culture every 3 to 6 months and during pulmonary exacerbations.